Meet the M.A.D.E. Mentors!

 Meenakshi Lakshminarayanan, Administrative Director, Center for Regenerative Medicine (CReM), is the Administrative Director at the Center for Regenerative Medicine (CReM).
 She has been at the CReM for 10 years, since its inception, so in many ways they have grown in the ways a start up does!
 Prior to this, she worked in a research laboratory as a Researcher and this collective experience has helped her understand both research and research finance.
 She works closely with the faculty who belong to different sections within the Department of Medicine (DOM), so she works with Sections ADs, grant managers and central DOM administration significantly.

 Aline Hillman, Administrative Director, Pulmonary Center, is the long time Pulmonary Center Administrative Director handling all research/grant and non-clinical related financial activities including acting as primary liaison between PI’s (faculty and trainees) with CAMed OPD for preaward and with BU OSP (multiple grant related functions) and BU PAFO (post award), all research/grant postaward functions including salary management for PI’s/faculty, trainees and research staff.
 Primary liaison to BU HR for hiring and other actions, as well as to many other BU research/administrative/financial offices.
 Administrator for a large training grant (in year 47!).
-Aline is very familiar with BU systems (grants, administrative processes HR, etc.) but not with BMC systems.
+Aline is very familiar with BU systems (grants, administrative processes HR, etc.).

 Katherine Warthen is a business professional with over 20 years of experience and knowledge in grants and contracts administration, Budget management.
 Katherine boasts solid financial administration, project management, accounts payable/receivables, payroll processing and supervisory skills.
 Katherine graduated from SUNY Buffalo State College with a BS in Business Administration/Management and has held previous roles at Boston Children’s Hospital and Roswell Park Comprehensive Cancer Center.
 Katherine has been a grants manager in the DoM for 1 year.